Trust

 Agent access is scoped and revocable

 Connecting an agent never grants blanket access.
 Every agent token shows its scopes (for example, read-only vs. read/write), and you can revoke or rotate it at any time.
-Self-serve ownerless agents cannot write to your private vault or publish public artifacts.
+Self-serve ownerless agents cannot read or write your private vault or publish public artifacts.

 Every memory has provenance